rbisdorff/Digraph3/docSphinx/tutorial.rst

     ----  Constructor run times (in sec.) ----
     Threads           : 12
     StartMethod       : spawn
-    Total time        : 30.3172
+    Total time        : 104.48654
-    QuantilesSorting  : 15.29988
+    QuantilesSorting  : 48.09243
-    Preordering       : 0.60050
+    Preordering       : 1.26480
-    Decomposing       : 14.47128
+    Decomposing       : 55.12919

-When ordering the 67425 components resulting from an 11-tiling sorting with the *optimal* quantiles ordering strategy, the order of a local component is limited to a maximal size of 127 actions which results in a total pairwise adjacency table fill rate of 0.005% (see Lines 25-29).
+When ordering the 146579 components resulting from a 7-tiling sorting with the *optimal* quantiles ordering strategy, the order of a local component is limited to a maximal size of 115 actions which results in a total pairwise adjacency table fill rate of 0.002% (see Lines 29-33).

 Bigger performance tableaux may definitely be ranked with a larger *cpu_count()*.
 We were using therefore in 2018 the HPC Platform of the University of Luxembourg (https://hpc.uni.lu/).
 The following run times for very big quantiles ranking problems of several millions of multicriteria performance records could be achieved both: